 Growing up I would definitely say that I was a stoic person.
-I don’t think anyone could see my emotions because I spent a good amount of my life hiding it from other people.
+I don’t think anyone could see my emotions because I spent a good amount of my life hiding them from other people.
 If I was sad, you wouldn’t know it.
 If I was ecstatic… you still wouldn’t know it.
-I had (sometimes still have) a hard time with showing my emotions.
+I had (and sometimes still have) a hard time with showing my emotions.
 Growing up, I don’t think I was really allowed to show emotion.
 If something bothered me, I was supposed to kind of just take it.
 That meant that anything that changed my emotions for the bad wasn’t supposed to affect me.
 It kind of then translated to all the good things that happened to me as well.
 In most cases, I wasn’t allowed to be vulnerable because I was a boy/man.
 Now I’m just afraid to be.

 The Fear of Vulnerability

 I think the fear of vulnerability has been evident in my dating life.
 Right now, I see the beautiful people around me getting married, while I’m still trying to figure out dating.
 Which actually means, I’m still trying to figure myself out.
 Again, growing up I heard nice guys finished last, so vulnerability wasn’t a thing.
 You dated a girl for sex and maybe you cared enough for a longer relationship.
 A part of that is the unknown of a longer relationship.
 You have to be vulnerable to giving your heart to someone not knowing if they will hurt it.
 There are just so many unknowns.
 What if they don’t feel the same way as you?
 What if they cheat?
 All these negative questions make it easy for us to not even try to let our hearts go.